-In Collaboration with the William Allison White Institute: Trauma as Silence, Trauma as Speech
+In Collaboration with the William Alanson White Institute: Trauma as Silence, Trauma as Speech

 Austen Riggs Center

 Stephen Frosh, MPhil, PhD, is professor of psychology in the Department of Psychosocial Studies (which he founded) at Birkbeck, University of London.
 He was pro-vice-master of Birkbeck from 2003 to 2017.
 He has a background in academic and clinical psychology and was consultant clinical psychologist at the Tavistock Clinic, London, throughout the 1990s.
 He has authored many books and papers on psychosocial studies and on psychoanalysis.
-His books include: Hauntings: Psychoanalysis and Ghostly Transmissions (Palgrave, 2013); A Brief Introduction to Psychoanalytic Theory (Palgrave, 2012); Feelings (Routledge, 2011); Psychoanalysis Outside the Clinic (Palgrave, 2010); For and Against Psychoanalysis (Routledge, 2006); Hate and the Jewish Science: Anti-Semitism, Nazism and Psychoanalysis (Palgrave, 2005); and After Words (Palgrave, 2002).
-His most recent book is Simply Freud (Simply Charly, 2018).
+His books include: Hauntings: Psychoanalysis and Ghostly Transmissions (Palgrave, 2013); A Brief Introduction to Psychoanalytic Theory (Palgrave, 2012); Feelings (Routledge, 2011); Psychoanalysis Outside the Clinic (Palgrave, 2010); For and Against Psychoanalysis (Routledge, 2006); Hate and the Jewish Science: Anti-Semitism, Nazism and Psychoanalysis (Palgrave, 2005); After Words (Palgrave, 2002); and Simply Freud (Simply Charly, 2018).
+His most recent book is Those Who Come After: Postmemory, Acknowledgement and Forgiveness (Palgrave, 2019).
+His current research interests are in processes of acknowledgement and recognition after social violence and in questions of social and ethnic identity.
 He is a fellow of the Academy of Social Sciences, an academic associate of the British Psychoanalytical Society, a founding member of the Association of Psychosocial Studies, and an honorary member of the Institute of Group Analysis.

 This presentation is designed for mental health professionals, including psychologists, psychiatrists, and social workers, with no regular registration fee.
 View the entire schedule for the 2018-19 Friday Night Guest Lecture Series.